 Secure Printing and security watermarks.

-Secure print management with DRM: protect important documents and improve print security – stop printing of documents or enable printing, enforce watermarks & control print use.
+Secure print management with DRM: protect important documents and improve print security – prevent printing of documents or enable printing, enforce watermarks & control print use.

 Protecting documents and printing documents securely